 - Trigger finger or thumb

-Our orthopedic surgeons who specialize in the hand and wrist can evaluate and diagnose your specific injury and then recommend a treatment plan specific to your needs.
+Our orthopaedic surgeons who specialize in the hand and wrist can evaluate and diagnose your specific injury and then recommend a treatment plan specific to your needs.
 The treatment options for a wrist injury are varied; in some cases, they may be nonsurgical, and in others, surgical treatment may be recommended.

 Nonsurgical care may include the use of a splint, cast, or brace.
 Heat and ice therapies can also be beneficial.
 Exercise programs and physical therapy are common remedies, as are steroids and anti-inflammatory medications.